 II.
-BACKGROUND
+LITERATURE REVIEW

-According to World atlas in 2019, telecommunications plays a big part in contributing to the global GDP.
-In the United States, for example, telecommunications are the tenth largest contributor to GDP, accounting for 4% of the total (World atlas, 2019).
-To reduce the focus, this study will look exclusively at the IT component of telecommunication, also known as "IT telecom."
-Two specific departments within IT telecom will be investigated i.e. Digital Services Department and the Managed Services department.
+According to Worldatlas in 2019, IT plays a big part in contributing to the global GDP.
+In the United States, for example, IT are the tenth largest contributor to GDP, accounting for 4% of the total (Worldatlas, 2019).
+To reduce the focus, this study will look exclusively at the IT component of IT, also known as "IT telecom."
+Two specific departments within IT telecom will be investigated i.e. IT Services Department and the IT Managed Services department.

-DS department is an essential component of information technology that incorporates all IT services, from project management to rollout and delivery.
-It is crucial to highlight that many telecommunications organizations have moved their focus from a product-oriented to a service-oriented strategy, giving rise to the dominance of the digital services department in the telecom sector (Williams et al., 2008).
-Apple, Amazon, and eBay are currently key market participants in the digital service provider arena, with a large presence and impact in the industry.
+IT department is an essential component that incorporates all IT services, from project management to rollout and delivery.
+It is crucial to highlight that many IT organizations have moved their focus from a product-oriented to a service-oriented strategy, giving rise to the dominance of the IT Services department (Williams et al., 2008).
+Apple, Amazon, and eBay are currently key market participants in the IT service provider arena, with a large presence and impact in the industry.

-The operational characteristics and performance of the services offered by communications service providers, on the other hand, must be monitored by a managed services department.
-20% yearly growth has been recorded in the market for managed IT services (Speta, 2011; Kumbakara, 2008).
+The operational characteristics and performance of the services offered by communications service providers, on the other hand, must be monitored by a IT department.
+20% yearly growth has been recorded in the market for IT services (Speta, 2011; Kumbakara, 2008).
 The market has been thoroughly examined by Speta (2011) and Kumbakara (2008), who have shown that it is extremely competitive, with a wide spectrum of service providers, from tiny businesses to huge corporations, competing for a competitive advantage.

 It is clear how important project management is to many organizational endeavors.
-The emphasis has switched from product-centric to service-oriented approaches among telecom vendor providers.
+The emphasis has switched from product-centric to service-oriented approaches among IT services providers.
 As a result, organizations are giving their project managers and program directors top priority because they understand the critical role they play in managing these companies successfully.
-The suggested research project will look into the DS and MS divisions of the IT telecommunications industry.